Skip to main content

 CARTESI_POSTGRES_ENDPOINT=

-Note that the value of CARTESI_POSTGRES_ENDPOINT will be provided on the Step 3.
+The value of CARTESI_POSTGRES_ENDPOINT will be provided on the Step 3.

 Then follow these steps to deploy on fly